AlessandroLemmo/ExifDataViewer/README.md

 -	Geolocalization
 -	View multiple images

-A more detailed description of the application and the structure of the software can be found in [a relative link](report/report.pdf)
+A more detailed description of the application and the structure of the software can be found in [report/report.pdf](report/report.pdf)

 ## Requirements
 The application was built with the PyCharm IDE and python 3.8.
 To run, the following dependencies must be installed: